Members and Temporary Members; please read and observe the following:

 Unlike a lot of sailing clubs, we still welcome well behaved dogs to CSC.

 Please keep your dogs on a lead whilst on-site.
-A quick play in the lake with a toy is OK if they are under control.

 Please scoop up their poop if they have an accident – best to do off site!